mengbingrock/CarND-Advanced-Lane-Lines/README.md

 * Reject certain recognized line if the new line has a big position change repect to the last line.

-I used the averaging method and averaged over 15 points and found it approximately enough to resolve the problem.
-Rejecting apparently failing fitting could also be implemented in the future if needed.
+I used the averaging method and averaged over 15 points and rejected apparently failing fitting.
+There is also a backup plan to detect yellow and while color in HSV color space with opencv api, if this is needed.